14 years in lockdown

 Fuel for Medical Centre

-Critical medical facilities in particular are left in disarray as their vital medical equipment risks being switched off putting many lives at risk.
+They are left in disarray as their vital medical equipment risks being switched off putting many lives at risk.

 They are forced to rely on generators which are so overused, they usually burn out quickly.
 Operating theatres, ventilators, dialysis machines, scanners and more are deemed useless, putting hundreds of seriously ill patients at risk.

-For just £100 you can provide the fuel to keep a vital generator going in a hospital or medical facility
+For just £100 you can provide the fuel to keep a vital generator going in a hospital or medical facility so they can keep their life-saving equipment powered all day every day, keeping critically ill patients safe.

 Food Parcel Project